cmeister747/academic-kickstart/content/authors/admin/_index.md

 highlight_name: false

 ---
 I'm a postdoc at ETH Zürich in the computer science department, working with Prof. Bernd Gärtner to design a [Masters of Advanced Studies in AI and Data Technologies](https://mas-aid.ethz.ch/).
 Previously, I did my PhD at ETH supported by a Google PhD Fellowship in natural language processing.
 A large portion of my research in the last years has been on natural language generation---specifically, on decoding methods for probabilistic models.
 While my job is no longer research-related, I still occasionally work on research projects; see my [Google Scholar](https://scholar.google.com/citations?user=quJhNH8AAAAJ&hl=en) page for an up-to-date list of publications.
+Lately, I'm particularly interested in tokenization strategies for language models.
+Feel free to reach out if you'd like to discuss research!
 <!-- In my free time, I like to rock climb, trail run and drink wine.  -->

 <!-- I have had the privilege of serving as the advisor for several MSc students during the writing of their theses.
 Some of these theses have turned into published works.
+Gabriel/Wayne/UZH girl
 * **Luca Malagutti**: *Divergence functions for Natural Language Generation*
 * **Liam van der Poel**: *Mutual Information for Identifying and Preventing Hallucinations in Abstractive Summarization* ([EMNLP Paper](https://aclanthology.org/2022.emnlp-main.399/))
 * **Andy Buinovskij**: *Advanced Smoothing Techniques for Training Neural Language Model*